 The driving exam in Germany was also much more challenging than the one I took in Hong Kong.
 Back then in Hong Kong, there were three fixed routes for the driving exam.
 I just had to practice driving each route.
 In the exam, the examiner picked one route.
 Then, I had to drive that route.

-However, in Germany, there are no fixed routes.
+However, in Germany, there are no fixed routes in the driving exam.
 It is all up to the examiner.
 He instructed me to turn right, turn left, go to the highway, etc. I heard that sometimes the examiner may trick you.
 For example, he may ask you to turn left, when there is a sign indicating that you are not allowed to turn left.
 So, you have to pay full attention to the road and use your judgment.

 What is it like driving in Germany?